vcaen/splashscreen-sample/lottiesample/README.md

   </style>
 ```

-Along with it, your normal app theme that we referenced in `postSplashScreenTheme`
+Along with it, your normal app theme that we reference in `postSplashScreenTheme`
 ```xml
  <style name="Theme.App" parent="Theme.MaterialComponents.DayNight.NoActionBar">
     <item name="android:statusBarColor">@android:color/transparent</item>
     <item name="android:navigationBarColor">@android:color/transparent</item>
  </style>
 ```

+ >  #### Side Note on `windowSplashScreenAnimationDuration`:
+ >  The value given here has no impact on the **actual** duration of the animation.
+ >  The goal is to use it in the `OnExitAnimationListener` to synchronize the
+ >  splash screen icon animation with our custom animation (here our Lottie animation).

 Set the starting Theme in your [Manifest](./src/AndroidManifest.xml):
 ```xml